The Four Horsemen (professional wrestling): Reformation and feud with the nWo (1995–1997)

 In August 1997, Arn Anderson retired due to a neck/back injury that did not allow him to wrestle.
 Curt Hennig took his spot as "The Enforcer".
 The next month at Fall Brawl, Hennig turned on the Horsemen and joined the nWo.
-The next night on Nitro, McMichaels would lose the U.S. title to Hennig as well.
+The next night on Nitro, McMichael would lose the U.S. title to Hennig as well.
 Flair disbanded the group on September 29, 1997, and they went their separate ways.

 Final incarnation (1998–1999)

 The last incarnation came in September 1998.
 On the September 14 edition of WCW Monday Nitro in Greenville, South Carolina when Ric Flair returned from a hiatus from the ring after a disagreement with WCW president Eric Bischoff.
 Dean Malenko and Chris Benoit kept going to Arn about reforming the Horsemen.
 He kept saying no. James J. Dillon, back in WCW's front office, even made a request.
 Arn eventually gave in and reformed the Horsemen with McMichael, Benoit and Malenko being presented to the ring before Flair finally being unveiled as the fourth Horseman, with Arn serving as its manager.
 They feuded with the nWo and Eric Bischoff.

 In early 1999, the Horsemen turned heel again.
 Mongo had recently departed the wrestling world and they were down to Benoit, Malenko, Flair and Arn as the manager.
 They also had a referee biased to them, Charles Robinson, whom members of the Horsemen even referred to as "Little Nature Boy" (due to his resemblance to Flair).
 Flair's personal nurse, Double D (aka Asya), acted as an enforcer for the group and Ric Flair's son David Flair, who wrestled with them and wore Horsemen shirts though never an official member.
 Ric Flair, the (onscreen) President of WCW at this time, had awarded him with the U.S. Title and had the Horsemen help David to keep it.
 Eventually, Benoit and Malenko left him in May in protest over Flair's selfishness, and joined Shane Douglas and Perry Saturn to form the Revolution, thereby effectively ending the Four Horsemen.